Grow Your Own Magazine

 A common misinformation is that rootstock is all that matters for tree size.

-If buying a selection of apple trees of different varieties, consider a variety of rootstocks to equalise their growth rate.
+In fact, if buying a selection of apple trees of different varieties, consider a variety of rootstocks to equalise their growth rate.
 For example, you might want Bramley (V large), Spartan (medium) and D'Arcy Spice (V small).

-By growing the Bramley on M26, Spartan on MM106 and D'Arcy Spice on MM111, the trees should grow at a more equal rate than if they were all on MM106 rootstock.
+By growing Bramley on M26, Spartan on MM106 and D'Arcy Spice on MM111, the trees should grow at a more equal rate than if they were all on MM106 rootstock.

 When mixing rootstock types (e.g. M9 and MM106), consider whether MM106's tendency to flower earlier will spoil your pollination partners.